xavdid/lolapi/README.md

 All of the code from both can be found in `dictmaker.py`.

 ##I want to play in the sandbox!
 Cool!
 You can download current files from the webapp (http://lolapi.herokuapp.com).
-Make sure to install requirements (`pip install requirements.txt`) and then just run `python battle.py`!
+Make sure to install requirements (`pip install -r requirements.txt` while in the `lolapi` folder) and then just run `python battle.py`!

 ###Notable changes in the sandbox vs the real LoL client
 Firstly, the sandbox is commandline.
 One second passes per actual action taken.
 You can reduce cooldowns to non-whole numbers, but you still can't use the ability until the cooldown is < 0.